Trenchless Pipe Lining in Philadelphia, PA, and the Surrounding Areas

 The first step is to clean the old pipe thoroughly with special de-scaling equipment.
 Then a felt tube sized for the old pipe is cut to length and saturated with epoxy.
 It’s run through calibrated rollers to ensure that the epoxy is evenly distributed to the right thickness so the finished pipe has the proper strength.
 The wetted-out liner is installed in the old pipe with a special inverter and then a bladder called a calibration tube is inserted inside of it.
 The calibration tube is inflated with air and then water to compress the liner tight against the old pipe.
 The water is circulated through a water heater until it reaches the ideal epoxy “cooking” temperature and held there until the epoxy cures and hardens.
 Then the calibration tube is removed, a video inspection ensures everything looks perfect and then the sewer pipe is put back into service.

-There’s been little change in how traditional pipe repairs or replacement have been done for generations.
+There’s been little change in how traditional pipe repairs or replacements have been done for generations.
 If it buried in the ground, men and equipment rip things up to get to the pipe and then rebury it, leaving traces of their work to be seen for years.
 If the pipe is inside, walls are ripped out or floors are ripped up.
 Then when the pipe’s been replaced the restoration work has to be done and that’s more disturbance to your household.
 Pipe lining installs a new pipe from one point of access while leaving the old pipe in place and the things above or around the pipe in tack — no-dig ups or rip-outs and no restorations.

 Your trenchless pipe lining project can be completed with fewer people, less time, less hassle, and less money spent on fixing the extensive damage to your Southeastern Pennsylvania property.
-To learn more about our trenchless pipe lining or any other repair, replacement, and maintenance services, contact us today.
+To learn more about our top-notch trenchless pipe lining in Philadelphia, PA, or any other repair, replacement, and maintenance services, contact us today.
 As industry experts in all of the trenchless technologies, we work for homeowners and their trusted plumbers in the Philadelphia, PA suburbs.
 We also work in commercial buildings, factories, schools, and universities across Eastern and Central Pennsylvania.
 We have traveled to Washington, DC, Ohio, Indiana, and Montana to support specialty project teams including work for the U.S. Army Corps of Engineers and the National Park Service.